Vaasu02/Notes-App/README.md

 <!-- title -->
-its a Notes app to remember your thoughts
+its a Notes app to remember your thoughtss